Gwyneth Hellewell MBACP (Accred.), BPC, FPC

 Training, qualifications & experience

 After a University education and a career in teaching I went on to train as a counsellor with The Counselling Foundation gaining a Diploma (1989) and an Advanced Diploma in Psychodynamic Counselling (1995).

-I then worked as a counsellor in private practice, as well as working with patients in a GP surgery, and leading a counselling service at Romford YMCA.
+I then worked as a counsellor in private practice, as well as working with patients in a GP surgery, and coordinator of a low cost counselling service.

-In 2002 I trained as a counselling supervisor, working with groups in counselling organisations and with individual counsellors.
-I also have experience of supervising counsellors working with young people.
+In 2002 I trained as a counselling supervisor, working with groups in counselling organisations and with individual counsellors and psychotherapists in private practice.